NACLab/ngc-learn/docs/walkthroughs/demo5_amortized_inf.md

 of `s1` will be compared to `z1` via the error node `e1_i` and `s2` will be compared to `z2` via `e2_i`.

-Unlike the previous projection graphs we have built in earlier demonstrations, our recognition model runs in the "opposite" direction of our generative model -- it takes in data and predicts initial values for the latent states while the generative model predicts a value for the data given the latent states.
+Unlike the previous projection graphs we have built in earlier walkthroughs, our recognition model runs in the "opposite" direction of our generative model -- it takes in data and predicts initial values for the latent states while the generative model predicts a value for the data given the latent states.